Kristoffer Lund

-Kristoffer Lund Hansen (born May 14, 2002) is a professional soccer player who plays as a left-back for club 1.
-FC Köln, on loan from club Palermo.
-Born in Denmark, he represents the United States national team.
+Kristoffer Lund Hansen (born May 14, 2002) is a professional soccer player who plays as a left-back for club Birmingham City.
+Born in Denmark, he has represented the United States national team.

 Club career

+Early career

 Lund began playing soccer with the youth academy of Kerteminde, before joining Midtjylland's youth side at the age of 13.
 He signed his first professional contract with Midtjylland on May 14, 2017.
 He made his professional debut with them in a 2–1 Danish Cup win over Odense Boldklub on February 11, 2021.
 On April 21, he transferred to Esbjerg, signing a three-year contract.
 On August 11, before making an appearance with Esbjerg, he transferred to the Swedish club Häcken until 2024.

+Palermo

 On August 21, 2023, Palermo announced the signing of Lund on a four-year deal.
 Lund scored his first league goal in a 3–2 loss to Ternana Calcio on February 27, 2024.

+1. FC Köln (loan)

 On August 5, 2025, Lund moved on loan to 1.
 FC Köln in Germany for the 2025–26 season.

+Birmingham City

+On 30 July 2026, Lund signed a 4-year contract at EFL Championship club Birmingham City for an undisclosed fee.